DAF-Bridge/.github/profile/README.md

 # Talent Atmos

+## Deployment
+This project's deployment is divided into five main parts:
+- Frontend Website (Containerized)
+- Admin Console Site
+- Backend Service (Containerized)
+- Kafaka Consumer (Containerized)
+- Recommendation Service

 ## Talent Atmos Frontend
-The official frontend repository for Talent Frontend
+The official frontend repository for Talent Atmos Frontend In the project's repository it contains Dockerfile for building the docker image and it needs environment variables show in .env.example for deployment
 ### __Technology Stack__
 - Framework: Nextjs
 - Language: TypeScript